xiangShi22/Multi-Perspective-Natural-Vector/README.md

 The rapid expansion of biological data in recent decades has highlighted the need for efficient methods in sequence analysis.
 Traditional pairwise alignment approaches are both time-consuming and memory-intensive.
 Alignment-free methods such as Natural Vector and kmer operate on a one-dimensional framework, interpreting DNA primarily as a linear string of nucleotides.
 To achieve a more comprehensive interpretation of molecular structure, this study incorporates the three-dimensional architectural features of DNA and introduces a novel alignment-free method named Multi-perspective Natural Vector (MNV).
 The MNV method maps genome sequences of varying lengths to points within a unified geometric space, facilitating large-size data processing tasks such as variant classification and clustering.
 Across datasets of different sizes and types, MNV attains 100% convex hull separation ratio in lower dimension compared with widely-used methods Natural Vector and kmer methods.
 In neural network classification, MNV achieves better classification accuracy of 99.55% and 98.78% on SARS-CoV-2 and Poliovirus datasets respectively, demonstrating its effectiveness in viral genome analysis while maintaining computational efficiency.

 ## Usage Example
-The file demo.ipynb is a usage example including the following steps:\n Step1 Convert the original Poliovirus data to MNV embeddings\n Step2 Calculate the convex hull disjoint ratio of MNV embeddings\n Step3 Neural network classification\n
+The file demo.ipynb is a usage example including the following steps:

+Step1 Convert the original Poliovirus data to MNV embeddings

+Step2 Calculate the convex hull disjoint ratio of MNV embeddings

+Step3 Neural network classification

-Step4 DBSCAN clustering\n
+Step4 DBSCAN clustering

-Step5 Check if the embeddings in the same subtype repeat\n Step6 Shuffle the labels to validate the convex hull results\n
+Step5 Check if the embeddings in the same subtype repeat

+Step6 Shuffle the labels to validate the convex hull results

 ## Contact Us
 If you have any questions or suggestions, please contact us via email: [shix22@mails.tsinghua.edu.cn]